-Issues/Barriers Identified Recommendations Comments/ADA Requirements iii.
+Issues/Barriers Identified Recommendations Comments/ADA Require iii.
+Trip hazards exist at asphalt and concrete interface at the track crossings (all locations). iii.
 Trip hazards exist at asphalt and concrete interface at the track crossings (all locations).
 Remove trip hazards.
 See item 3.
 810.10 Track Crossings.
-Where a circulation path serving boarding platforms crosses tracks, it shall comply with 402. iv.
-Flange filler strip needs to be replaced.
-The wheel flange gap is slightly higher than 2 1/2" Flange filler strip needs to be replaced to maintain 2 1⁄2" maximum gap for wheel flanges.
-EXCEPTION: Openings for wheel flanges shall be permitted to be 21⁄2 inches (64 mm) maximum.
-21⁄2 max 64 Figure 810.10 (Exception) Track Crossings 5.
-Amenities
+Where a circulation path serving boarding 402.
+Flange filler strip needs to be replaced to maintain 2 1⁄2" maximum gap for wheel flanges.
+EXCEPTION: Openings for wheel flanges shall be permitted to be 21⁄2 is 21⁄2 max 64 64 Figure 810.10 (Exception) Track Crossings 6.
+Amenities a) TVM's boarding platforms crosses tracks, it shall comply with to be 21/2 inches (64 mm) maximum.